A Not-So-Brief History of the Mojo Gypsies

 In the Spring of 2014, I wanted to expand our stylistic repertoire, and was indeed fortunate to be introduced by Flourtown Fats to Mike Scott, who brings his exceptional skill on the tenor sax (and boyish good looks) to the Gypsies, as we enter the latest chapter in our ongoing musical story.

 In the Fall of 2016, shortly after the completion of our first CD – I Heard You Twice the First Time – we reluctantly said farewell to Flourtown Fats (aka Jeff Michael), who’d been an important part of the band for more than 6 years.
-After a lengthy search and much consideration, we were extremely fortunate to enlist the services of Dave Young, who is the latest addition to the Gypsies’ stable, on upright and electric bass and vocals.
+After a lengthy search and much consideration, we were extremely fortunate to enlist the services of Dave Young on upright and electric bass and vocals.